Ethiopian Airlines: The victims of 'a global tragedy'

 Nukavarapu Manisha, from Andhra Pradesh, was also on the flight.
 She was meant to be visiting her pregnant sister in Nairobi.
 She had been working as a doctor in the US for East Tennessee State University, which paid tribute to her "as a fine resident, a delightful person and dedicated physician".

-Lawmaker Anton Hrnko announced with "deep grief" that his wife Blanka, son Martin and daughter Michala died in the crash.
-Details of a fourth Slovak have not yet been released.
+Lawmaker Anton Hrnko announced with "deep grief" that his wife Blanka, son Martin and daughter Michala were among the four Slovaks died in the crash.

 Aleksandr Polyakov and his wife Ekaterina worked for Russia's Sberbank bank, local media report.
 They were in Africa on holiday, Ria Novosti quoted Sberbank as saying.